|A very interesting photograph supplied by Mr. Karl Spencer of Hong Kong depicting Francis Haskey a sergeant of engineers

 Established in 1853 the corps was not actually part of the British military in either a regular or volunteer context.
 Shanghai

-was never a colony of the British crown but British subjects living in foreign enclave of the city organized themselves into one
+was never a colony of the British crown but British subjects living in the foreign enclave of the city organized themselves into

-company of what became known as the Shanghai Volunteer Corps.
-Other companies were formed by expatriates and would
+one company of what became known as the Shanghai Volunteer Corps.
+Other companies were formed by other expatriates

-eventually be comprised of members from some 20 nations including Americans, Italians, Russians, Portuguese, Jews,
+and would eventually be comprised of members from some 20 nations and groups including Americans, Italians, Russians,

-Filipinos and Scots.
+Portuguese, Jews, Filipinos and Scots.
 There was even one company each of Eurasians and Chinese.
-The Corp must have looked quite colorful
+The Corp must have

 In his book Sin City, Ralph Shaw describes a bit of the flamboyance that accompanied a public appearance of the Corps:

 "The most picturesque unit was the kilted Scottish Company complete with pipes and di-ut-ns but the mounted American